-Figure 7: TSR Refusals by Path October 2016 - December 2016
+Figure 7: TSR Refusals by Path April 2017 - June 2017

 To analyze the justification of the refusals on these paths, we identified the limiting flowgates behind each TSR refusal and then grouped the flowgates by physical proximity of the monitored elements.
 An example of proximity groupings would be for flowgates on parallel circuits of the same line.
 If the first flowgate monitors circuit 1 for the loss of circuit 2, and the second flowgate monitors circuit 2 for the loss of circuit 1, we grouped the two flowgates together for the purpose of our analysis.
 This grouping is reasonable because the flowgates have the same ratings and the same shift factor or distribution factors from generation operations and transmission outages.
 We only included the TSRs that were refused during the current quarter.
 We evaluate the Company's conduct, such as providing the process with reasonable values on flowgate ratings, transmission and generation operations, and committed use.
-Also, because we evaluated the refusals by reviewing the most recently calculated flows on the flowgates (as described below), we restricted the refusals under review to hourly and daily service increments
+Also, because we evaluated the refusals by reviewing the most recently calculated flows on the flowgates (as described below), we restricted the refusals under review to hourly and daily service increments ("current" TSRs).

-("current" TSRs).
 Reviewing longer term service in this way would not be meaningful because the flow calculations used in the TSR refusals would be from calculations performed well in advance of the service being requested.
 Flowgate groupings associated with this quarter's TSR refusals for hourly and daily service are listed in Figure 8 below.
+As noted earlier, TSRs can be refused to maintain contract path limits.
+Incidences of these refusals are included in the "All Other" category along with refusals that do not specify a limiting flowgate.
+The majority (78 percent) of the contract path refusals were for the Duke-PJM contract path.
+There were 32 TSR refusals due to the "Duke to PJM" contract path limit.

-Figure 8: Key Flowgates Linked to Current TSR Refusals October 2016 - December 2016
+Figure 8: Key Flowgates Linked to Current TSR Refusals April 2017 - June 2017